REAtes/Directing-App-Customers-to-Subscription/README.md

 - Use optimization techniques to enhance model accuracy and efficiency.

 ### 7. SHAP Summary Plot:
-- Utilize SHAP (SHapley Additive exPlanations) to interpret and explain model predictions.
+- Utilize SHAP (Shapley Additive exPlanations) to interpret and explain model predictions.
 - Generate summary plots to understand the impact of different features on the model's decision-making.

 ## Conclusion
-This project aims to address the challenge of converting free users to paid members through app behavior analysis.
-By following a systematic workflow, including dataset exploration, data visualization, feature engineering, and model building, the goal is to create an effective predictive model.
-The README provides an overview of each step involved in the project, highlighting the key tasks and methodologies employed to achieve the desired outcome.
+The objective of this project is to tackle the problem of converting users who use the app for free to paid members, using behavior analysis.
+The project will follow a structured workflow, including exploring the dataset, visualizing the data, engineering the features, and building the model.
+The aim is to create an efficient predictive model.
+The README provides an overview of each step in the project, highlighting the main tasks and methodologies used to achieve the intended outcome.